 Even after presenting testimonies and opinions from medical experts, insurance companies may deny long-term disability benefits for people suffering invisible injuries, and Courts may not award them any further damages.

-If you were involved in an accident caused by another party’s negligence and are suffering from invisible injuries as a result, a Nova Scotia lawyer may be able to help you pursue the financial compensation you’re owed.
+If you were involved in an accident caused by another party’s negligence and are suffering from invisible injuries as a result, an experienced personal injury lawyer may be able to help you pursue the financial compensation you’re owed.